PAST EVENTS

 Are you a LGBTQQIAP+ young person (aged 13 – 18) interested in art, writing, and DIY culture?
 In celebration of the new exhibit The sentiment of flowers, Gus Fisher Gallery invites rainbow youth and their allies to an introductory workshop on queer zine-making.
 Bring your friends and make some new ones, all while exploring the creative world of queer self-publishing.
 Together, we will learn about the history of zines in queer and other radical movements and participate in fun and easy bookmaking activities.
 Go home with your own personal mini-zine and help contribute to a group zine in just three hours!
 No experience or supplies are needed for this workshop, but feel free to bring your poetry, sketchbooks, and creative ideas with you.

-Kim Snider (she/her) is a teacher and obsessive zine-collector from Toronto, Canada, where she teaches drama, creative writing, and gender studies.
+Presented by Kim Snider (she/her).
+Kim is a teacher and obsessive zine-collector from Toronto, Canada, where she teaches drama, creative writing, and gender studies.
 She recently moved to Tāmaki Makaurau to begin her PhD, which focuses on the role of the arts in supporting queer and trans youth.

 Kindly supported by: